jwuensche/super-duper-palm-tree/Exc4/exc4.md

 ![diagram2](diagram2.pdf)

+\pagebreak

 ### Task IV
 > IV Make yourself familiar with VXLAN and the VXLAN header.
 Name at least two advantages of VXLAN compared to your solution (Hint: Think about an intermediate NAT between the datacenters).

 VXLAN:

 - Store L2 information in UDP packets and transfer them over L3 network
 - Virtual Extensible LAN Network Identifier (VNI) with 24bits length
 - Support of IPSec and TLS
 - VXLAN uses VXLAN tunnel endpoint (VTEP) devices to map tenants’ end devices to VXLAN segments and to perform VXLAN encapsulation and de-encapsulation.

-Advantages to our solution
+Advantages to our solution:

 - Supports a huge number of Segements to virtualize traffic
 - Easier packet processing using segment ids
 - Uses IP-Multicast for Broadcasts, Multicasts and Flooding-Frames